-Table II summarizes the correspondence between the static part of a Web page and the ontology elements.
+Table I summarizes the correspondence between the static part of a Web page and the ontology elements.
 For each new Web site, we create an ontology with the logical URI derived from the base URL of the Web site.
 In the semantic description of the content of a link, the arguments of a link are modeled as classes in the ontology, and the values of the arguments as instances of the classes corresponding to the arguments.
 An HTML form corresponds to a complex ontology class in the ontology.
 The names of the input elements of the form are the properties of the complex class representing the whole form.
 The range of a property corresponding to an input element is modeled as an ontology class.
-The name of the class can be often derived from the label of the input field (see e.g. [14]).
+The name of the class can be often derived from the label of the input field (see e.g. [10]).
 Some types of input elements provide a set of values from which one or more can be selected.
 In these cases, the provided values are modeled as ontology instances, while the class representing the range of an input field as enumeration class instead of a normal class.
 Thus, we obtain an ontology with classes, instances and relationships for each Web site.
-Automatic techniques for detecting mappings and alignments, e.g. [15] in such a large pool of ontologies are necessary.
+Automatic techniques for detecting mappings and alignments, e.g. [11] in such a large pool of ontologies are necessary.

-Element of the Process Description Language

-Agent identifier

-Composition of a set of outputs and a choice

-from a set of links and forms

-Invocation of an agent identifier

-Input process

-Execution of a local Operation

-Agent identifier composed of concurrently run-

-ning Web pages
+Web Artifact Element of the Process Description Lan- guage URL Agent identifier Web page Composition of a set of outputs and a choice from a set of links and forms Selection of a link Invocation of an agent identifier Submission of a form Input process CGI script Execution of a local Operation Web Agent identifier composed of concurrently running Web pages

-TABLE III MAPPING BETWEEN WEB ARTIFACTS AND ELEMENTS OF THE FORMALISM
+Table II MAPPING BETWEEN WEB ARTIFACTS AND ELEMENTS OF THE FORMALISM

-A set of mappings, illustrated in Table III, is defined between the Web artifacts and the elements of our process description language.
+A set of mappings, illustrated in Table II, is defined between the Web artifacts and the elements of our process description language.
 In our view, a URL is equivalent to an agent identifier, whereas the selection of a link, which is a usage of a URL, is equivalent to invocation of an agent identifier with concrete values for the arguments.
 In our model, a Web page corresponds to a process which is a composition of a set of outputs and a choice from a set of links and forms.
-Formally, a Web page P that display l values x_1, \ldots, x_l , contains m links u_1, \ldots, u_l and n forms f_1, \ldots, f_n can be described as follows:
+Formally, a Web page P that display lvalues x_1, \ldots, x_l , contains m links u_1, \ldots, u_l and n forms f_1, \ldots, f_n can be described as follows:

-$$y(o_1,...,o_l).0 \parallel \{U_1 + ... + U_l + F_1.N_1 + ... + F_n.N_n\},\$$ where U_1, \ldots, U_l denote the URLs that the links u_1, \ldots, u_l are respective invocations of and $F_1.N_1, \ldots, F_n.N_n$ the input processes corresponding to the forms f_1, \ldots, f_n .
+$$y\langle o_1, \ldots, o_l \rangle$$ .0 || { $U_1 + \ldots + U_l + F_1 \cdot N_1 + \ldots + F_n \cdot N_n$ }, where U_1, \ldots, U_l denote the URLs that the links u_1, \ldots, u_l are respective invocations of and $F_1.N_1, \ldots, F_n.N_n$ the input processes corresponding to the forms f_1, \ldots, f_n .

 Our semi-automatic acquisition of semantic process descriptions of Web sites automatically crawl the (dynamic) Web pages and create ontologies for the terms occurring on a Web page, especially in the links and forms as well as description of the process implicit in the flow of crawled Web pages.
-Such automatically created ontologies and process descriptions can be further refined manually with a browser based graphical editor for suprimePDL [16], [17].
+Such automatically created ontologies and process descriptions can be further refined manually with a browser based graphical editor for suprimePDL [12], [13].